Molara-Lab/Molara/README.md

 ```

 > [!IMPORTANT]
-> The installation from source with `pip install -e .` involves a Cython build, for which it is required that a C compiler be installed on the system (a more detailed description can be found [here](https://cython.readthedocs.io/en/latest/src/quickstart/install.html)).
+> The installation from source with `pip install -e .` involves a Cython build, for which it is required that a C compiler be installed on the system (a more detailed description can be found [in the Cython docs](https://cython.readthedocs.io/en/latest/src/quickstart/install.html)).

 ## Known issues